vmstio/vmstio/docs.vmst.io/content/actions.md

 | Remote Users vs Local Users | 10 |

 Local users are vmst.io members.
-Remove users are members of other federated instances.
+Remote users are members of federated instances.

 ## Account Actions

-For a full definition of the various Moderator actions, please review or [Moderator Policy](/moderation).
+For a full definition of the various Moderator actions, please review our [Moderator Policy](/moderation).

 ### Suspensions